-Venturing into a disused quarry in north Cornwall that’s home to unique architectural hideouts, tree tents and probably one of the best off-grid bars in the world – September brings an extended Firelight to see out the summer.
+Venturing into a disused quarry in north Cornwall that’s home to unique architectural hideouts, tree tents and probably the best off-grid bar in the world – this extended Firelight will be the perfect way to see out the summer.

-Expect the usual fireside stories, plus a walking tale or two, live music, delicious food from the good folk at Beautiful and the Feast, sleeping under the stars – all against the wild backdrop of Kudhva.
+Expect the usual fireside stories, live rhythm n’ blues and skiffle from Leigh Delamere and the Gordanos, delicious food from the good folk at Beautiful and The Feast, a woodfired hot tub, sleeping under the stars – all against the wild backdrop of Kudhva.

 In Conversation With: Cathy Galvin and Chris Power (pictured)

 Celebrating the craft of writing, the power of the short story and the magic of fiction in all its forms, we’ll be hosting a conversation with two of the brightest voices in the storytelling world.
 Join us for writing insights, failing anecdotes, challenging perspectives and points to ponder on, as we talk with founder of The Word Factory, Cathy Galvin, and author and Guardian critic Chris Power.
 If words are your thing, you can’t afford to miss this.

 A journalist, poet and editor by trade, while working as a senior editor for the Sunday Times Magazine, Cathy co-founded the Sunday Times Short Story Award and it was here the inklings of The Word Factory formed.
 In 2013 she set up the organisation, to promote excellence in short story writing, bringing together the best short story writers for readings, masterclasses and to share new work.
 She is committed to building a supportive community of writers from every walk of life.